Mold your own hypertufa planter. Then transform it into an outdoor table by adding your own wooden top with an opening to showcase plants.

 Hypertufa combines peat moss, perlite, and concrete that can be molded into moderately porous planters.
 When working with Portland cement, wear latex or rubber gloves to protect your hands and a mask to avoid breathing the caustic dust from the cement.
 Do not mix cement with your bare hands.

 In a wheelbarrow, concrete mixing pan, or other large container, combine 10 quarts (2.5 gallons) of Portland cement (not a concrete mix), 10 quarts of peat moss, and 10 quarts of perlite.
 Mix the dry ingredients well by hand (while wearing gloves) and remove any chunks before adding and mixing in 9-1/2 quarts of water.
 (We photographed the mixing and molding process here on a smaller scale to show the details.
 It's also a good practice project to try before moving on to the larger table).
 Avoid adding any more water than necessary to avoid weakening the cement.
-The mixture should have the consistency of cottage cheese.
+The mixture should have the consistency of peanut butter.

 Cover the mix with plastic and keep it out of direct sunlight while it sits for 5 to 10 minutes.
 While you're waiting, coat the inside of your mold (we used a 20-gallon tub for the actual project) with a non-stick cooking spray, such as Pam.